What is a Lateral Line?

 Did you know your lateral lines could be contributing to sewer overflows and backups in your neighborhood?
 Lateral lines have been identified to be susceptible to inflow and infiltration by unwanted stormwater and groundwater, especially during heavy rain events.
 Inflow is surface water that enters the sewer system from yards, roof and footing drains, cross-connections with storm drains, downspouts, and through holes in manhole covers.
 Infiltration is groundwater that enters sewer pipes through holes, breaks, joint and connection failures and other openings.
 This additional water in the system increases the risk of sewer overflows and puts a strain on the system as a whole.
 The rainwater that wrongfully enters the sewer system must be treated, driving up the cost of treating and maintaining our wastewater system.

-The City of St. Petersburg's Lateral Line Rehabilitation Rebate Project aims to enable property owners to repair faulty lateral lines and determine the effectiveness of lateral line rehabilitations in reducing sewer overflows and backups of the City’s sewer system.
+The City of St. Petersburg’s Lateral Line Rehabilitation Rebate Project enables property owners in Maximo Moorings to repair faulty lateral lines.
 The pilot program is currently localized to select addresses in Maximo Moorings and Greater Pinellas Point.
 Find the project area maps below.

 Rebates are available for a limited time and on a first-come, first-served basis: